Britney Spears Is Back To Blonde

 As is the Spears way, she showed off some new dark chocolate brown hair in a video on Instagram, writing, "Yes, my sister inspired me to go dark."

 And while she's experimented with different shades of brown since then, Spears has now decided that, actually, the dark side wasn't for her.
-On Tuesday night, Spears showed her fans that she's back to blonde once more, posting yet another candid video on Instagram This time, she's wearing her signature bright-blonde hair with smoky roots.
+On Tuesday night, Spears showed her fans that she's back to blonde once more, posting yet another candid video on Instagram.
+This time, she's wearing her signature bright-blonde hair with smoky roots.

 Advertisement